-Speaking directly with customers can be difficult, messy, time consuming, distracting, and intimidating.
+For some, speaking directly with customers can be difficult, messy, time consuming, distracting, and intimidating.
 It’s one of those tasks which, objectively, every Product Manager will say is very important, but it is also the one which is not done consistently.
-It’s easier to send a survey, speak with internal stakeholders at your company, or even to monitor and analyze comments on social media than it is to set up a series of customer interviews.
+It’s often easier to send a survey, speak with internal stakeholders at your company, or even to monitor and analyze comments on social media than it is to set up a series of customer interviews.
 Yet, the insights you can glean by speaking directly with your customers – the people who are using your product or who have chosen to buy it can be much more powerful than those gleaned from other feedback mechanisms.

 What are Interviews & Focus Groups and Why Use them to Gather Customer Feedback?

 “Customer interviews are a common mechanism for gathering the voice of the customer.
 Customer interviews are usually conducted one-on-one with an individual customer or with a small number of people from the same business or family unit.
 They provide an opportunity to get in-depth information from a single customer,” writes Kenneth Crow of DRM Associates.